Connect with your exact customers

-In other words, CX is about providing a useful, usable, and enjoyable experience to every customer, on every device, across every touchpoint—in a way that fulfills on the expectations that you set and the promises you made.
+There are many different definitions for CX, but at its core, it all comes down to how a person feels about the experience of interacting with your brand.
+Great CX is about providing a valuable, easy-to-use, and enjoyable experience to every customer, on every device, across every touchpoint—in a way that fulfills on the expectations that you set and the promises you made.

-This definition is a great start, but we wanted an even more comprehensive picture.
-So to help you gain a better understanding of what CX really is, we reached out to 19 smart and talented industry experts and asked them:
+This customer experience definition is a great start, but we wanted to get a more comprehensive picture from thought leaders.
+So to help you gain a better understanding of what CX really is, we reached out to seven industry experts and asked them:

 Here’s what they had to say: